 In 2014, we opened our Detroit office and have since closed over 50 loans totaling $39 million throughout Michigan, including in the Upper Peninsula and in Flint, Grand Rapids, and Muskegon.
 IFF also completed studies on early childhood care and education and has formed partnerships with The Kresge Foundation, the W.K.
 Kellogg Foundation, and the Skillman Foundation for early child care and education initiatives in the Detroit area.

-In 2015, IFF opened a real estate services office in Minneapolis to support our work with Nonprofits Assistance Fund and Minnesota Comeback, a coalition of education and philanthropic leaders that is focused on growing the number of seats in quality schools, including charter schools.
+IFF supports public charter schools and independent schools that serve predominantly low-income students.
+Through financing, research, and real estate consulting services, IFF can support proven and promising schools as defined by Great Minnesota Schools (or high-performing schools outside of Minneapolis).
+This work is done in partnership with Nonprofits Assistance Fund and Minnesota Comeback, a coalition of education and philanthropic leaders that is focused on growing the number of seats in quality schools, including charter schools.
 Through our partnership with Nonprofits Assistance Fund, we have provided loans totaling over $3.8 million.

 Missouri and Metro Kansas City